xvik/slush-lib-java/README.md

 Release will check that current copy is actual: no uncommitted/unversioned/unpushed changes, nothing newer is in remote repository.
 You can start releasing either from snapshot version (1.0.0-SNAPSHOT) or from normal one (1.0.0).

-During release plugin will create tag (new github release appear) and update version in `gradle.properties`.
+During release, plugin will create tag (new github release appear) and update version in `gradle.properties`.

 NOTE: Sometimes release plugin [did not set 'SNAPSHOT' postfix](https://github.com/townsfolk/gradle-release/issues/64) to new version.

-If you use bintray maven synchronization, go to bintray package page, open 'maven' tab and press 'synch' button.
+If you use bintray maven synchronization, go to bintray package page, open 'maven' tab and press 'sync' button.
-Usually it works well, but sometimes it fails with strange errors (something like not able to close repository) - simply do synch one more time (eventually it will do it (of course, if your files valid))
+Usually it works well, but sometimes it fails with strange errors (something like not able to close repository) - simply do sync one more time (eventually it will do it (of course, if your files valid))

 #### If release failed